rodjovit/rodjovit.github.io/README.md

   <img width="750" src="img/scraper2.png">
 </p>

 The purpose of this project was to scrape links, headlines, published dates, authors, and article content from CNN, more specifically the Science and Tech genres.
 Utilizing BeautifulSoup to parse the HTML, I was able to scrape articles (limited for ethical reasons) and prepare them for sentiment analysis using Python.
+As a result, the program outputs the headline, content, author, published date, and published location for every article it was able to access.

 <p align="center">
   <img width="750" src="img/scraper1.png">